electron/electron/docs/api/browser-window.md

 ### Event: 'enter-full-screen'

-Emitted when window enters full screen state.
+Emitted when the window enters full screen state.

 ### Event: 'leave-full-screen'

-Emitted when window leaves full screen state.
+Emitted when the window leaves full screen state.

 ### Event: 'enter-html-full-screen'

-Emitted when window enters full screen state triggered by html api.
+Emitted when the window enters full screen state triggered by html api.

 ### Event: 'leave-html-full-screen'

-Emitted when window leaves full screen state triggered by html api.
+Emitted when the window leaves full screen state triggered by html api.

 ### Event: 'devtools-opened'